 Students holding Graduate Assistantships can meet this requirement by completing at least six (6) credits in each of three (3) consecutive semesters, exclusive of summer sessions.
 In special cases, a portion of a student’s program may be spent away from the University.
 A student who wishes to earn off-campus residence credit must obtain written approval from his/her advisor, the Biological Sciences Graduate Program Director and the Graduate School.

 Minimum Course Requirements

 Beyond the bachelor’s degree, students must earn a minimum of 54 graduate credits.
-If a student enters the Program with a M.S. degree, up to 27 credits can apply toward the 54 credits required (24 if the M.S. degree is from UW-Milwaukee).
+If a student enters the Program with any graduate-level coursework, up to 27 credits can apply toward the 54 credits required (24 if the graduate-level credits are from UW-Milwaukee).
 The student’s Ph.D.
 Advisory Committee must approve the transfer credits and a Doctoral Transfer Credit Approval Form must be submitted to the Graduate Program Director by the end of the student’s first year.
 The form can be obtained from the Graduate Program Assistant.

 - 30 (of 54) credits must be earned in Biological Sciences

 - 27 (of 54) credits must be earned in formal courses and seminars (i.e., not research, colloquium, or independent study)